jorritfolmer/TA-ad-assets-identities/README.md

 ## Why does this add-on exist

 To have a fast and reliable way to dump identities, groups and assets from AD into Splunk.
 Dumping 100k accounts takes just 30 seconds.
+This add-on is not available on Splunkbase unfortunately due to the OS dependent openldap library that it uses.

 ## Supported Splunk versions and platforms